Use and Release of Donor Information UPPS No. 03.05.02

 01. POLICY STATEMENT

-01.01 This policy relates to all information about Texas State University (Texas State) donors.
-This information, which is owned solely by Texas State, is maintained by the Office of Donor Services (Donor Services), under the direction of the vice president for University Advancement.
+01.01 This policy relates to all information about Texas State University donors.
+This information, which is owned solely by Texas State, is maintained by the Office of Advancement Services under the direction of the vice president for University Advancement.
 Information maintained in the university’s database ensures that the privacy of donors is protected to the fullest extent permitted by law.
 The information may not be given, sold, traded, exchanged, etc., to people or institutions not affiliated with Texas State.

 02. DONOR-RELATED INFORMATION